 If a parent window is closed, its child windows are also closed.

-Title of window to open
+Title of the window to be opened

 By default, the window title is the one defined in the editor.

-Opening a component window
+Opening the window of a component

 If a conflict occurs with a project element, the name of the element must be prefixed by the name of the component.
 For example: